alanng10/MindModule/Docue/Think/a.md

 The operate is Memory module state operate.

-Think implem Class Binary operate.
+Think implem the operate to process.

 Think import Class compiler module list to implem operate.